Megaceroides algericus: Taxonomy

 The species was first described by Richard Lydekker as Cervus algericus in 1890 from a maxilla with teeth found near Hammam Maskhoutine in Algeria.
 The species Cervus pachygenys was erected for a pachyostotic mandible and an isolated molar found in Algeria by Auguste Pomel in 1892.
 Léonce Joleaud in two publications in 1914 and 1916 synonymised the two species, and suggested affinities with the giant deer of Europe, and placed it in the newly erected subgenus Megaceroides within the genus Megaceros (junior synonym of Megaloceros) as the type species.
 Camille Arambourg in publications in 1932 and 1938 raised Megaceroides to the full genus rank, and described additional cranial material, which were figured but not described in detail.

 In 1953 Augusto Azzaroli published a systematic taxonomy for Megaloceros, he avoided using the name Megaceroides, and suggested affinities to his proposed "verticornis group" of Megaloceros species, and noted its similarities to Sinomegaceros pachyosteus.
 The taxonomic relationships of giant deer and their smaller insular relatives (often referred to collectively as members of the tribe Megacerini, though it is not known whether the grouping is monophyletic) are unresolved, with a long and convoluted taxonomic history.
-The genus Megaceroides is also used as a synonym of Praemegaceros by some authors, reflecting to its unresolved taxonomic position with respect to other giant deer.
+The genus Megaceroides is also used as a synonym of the "giant deer" genus Praemegaceros by some authors, reflecting to its unresolved taxonomic position with respect to other giant deer.
 It was considered to belong to Megaloceros by Hadjouis in 1990 with Megaceroides at subgenus rank.
 Affinities with Megaloceros have been suggested based on several morphological grounds.
-A comprehensive description of the taxon by Roman Croitor published in 2016 suggested that it originated from Megaloceros mugharensis from the Middle Pleistocene of the Levant, with Middle Pleistocene cervid remains from North Africa possibly belonging to an ancestor of the species, and retained Megaceroides at generic rank.
-The craniodental morphology of Megaceroides algericus suggests its phylogenetic relationship with Eurasian giant deer Megaloceros giganteus.
+A comprehensive description of the taxon by Roman Croitor published in 2016 suggested that it originated from Megaloceros mugharensis from the Middle Pleistocene of the Levant (which has been alternatively considered by other authors to be a type of fallow deer as Dama clactoniana mugharensis), with Middle Pleistocene cervid remains from North Africa possibly belonging to an ancestor of the species, and retained Megaceroides at generic rank.
+Croitor also proposed based on the craniodental morphology of Megaceroides algericus that it was also closely related to the Eurasian giant deer/Irish elk Megaloceros giganteus.